 The Coco Plum Beach Tennis Club & Marina is a popular spot for swimming and dining.
 In the small town area, there are local places to grab an ice cream cone or sandwich to eat on the beach.
 The Dolphin Research Center is also close by featuring a saltwater lagoon that’s home to dolphins and sea lions.

 Harry Harris Park, Key Largo

-Searching for the best family-friendly beach?
+Searching for the best family-friendly beach in the Florida Keys?
 Harry Harris Park is a man-made beach without the nuisance of sharp stones and nasty seaweed that often gets washed ashore at other beaches.
 There’s also a large playground where the kids can jump and run after getting bored at the beach.

 Harry Harris Park in Key Largo is small and quiet with warm shallow water that’s perfect for swimming and boogie boarding.
 Near the parking area, you’ll find an in-line skating rink, volleyball net, and picnic tables.
 So, pack all your beach gear and get ready to spend a great full beach day with the kids!

 Located in Islamorada, Anne’s Beach is a favorite beach for families, especially if you’re traveling to the Florida Keys with young children.
 The swimming area, lapped by shallow waters, is perfect for a safe family getaway.

 Unlike at other beaches around Islamorada, there’s little to do at Anne’s Beach aside from taking a dip to cool down or lay down on the soft sand and work on your tan.
 You’ll also find picnic pavilions to turn your swimming session into a memorable all-day family outing.